Becoming An Independent Writer

 As I mentioned, my major strengths lie in strategic and logical thinking.
 So it’s only logical that I should use those skills in conjunction with writing, to develop a series of useful and educational guides.
 As an independent writer I cover subjects likes these, to help business owners to enhance writing or other skills:

 ✓ strategic planning (for small-business owners and solo entrepreneurs/consultants).

-I plan to continue writing information guides as conditions allow.
-Be sure to let me know if you’d like to see a particular topic.
+As an independent writer my goals include writing more helpful information guides and educational material.
+Be sure to let me know if you’d like to see a particular topic covered.

 What kind of writing challenges are holding you back?
 Do you think we should connect to help you move past them?
 Check out some of the services you might consider.
 If something stands out as a possible solution for you, let’s talk.